Focus (linguistics): Formalist approaches

 The question/answer paradigm shown in (3)–(5) has been utilized by a variety of theorists to illustrate the range of contexts a sentence containing focus can be used felicitously.
 Specifically, the question/answer paradigm has been used as a diagnostic for what counts as new information.
 For example, the focus pattern in (3) would be infelicitous if the question was ‘Did you see a grey dog or a black dog?’.

 In (3) and (4), the pitch accent is marked in bold.
 In (3), the pitch accent is placed on dog but the entire noun phrase a grey dog is under focus.
 In (4), the pitch accent is also placed on dog but only the noun dog is under focus.
 In (5), pitch accent is placed on grey and only the adjective grey is under focus.

 Historically, generative proposals made focus a feature bound to a single word within a sentence.
-Chomsky and Halle formulated a Nuclear Stress Rule that proposed there to be a relation between the main stress of a sentence and a single constituent.
+Noam Chomsky and Morris Halle formulated a Nuclear Stress Rule that proposed there to be a relation between the main stress of a sentence and a single constituent.
 Since this constituent is prominent sententially in a way that can contrast with lexical stress, this was originally referred to as "nuclear" stress.
-The purpose of this rule was to capture the intuition that within each sentence, there is one word in particular that is accented more prominently due to its importance – this is said to form the nucleus of that sentence.
+The purpose of this rule was to capture the intuition that within each sentence, there is one word in particular that is accented more prominently because of its importance, which is said to form the nucleus of that sentence.